sara-xue/KNES381Final/aboutme.md

 subtitle: My KNES 381 Final Project
 ---

-This website will include my own data related to Kinesiology (charts, video analysis, and graphics) based on some computer applciations and techniques that I have learned over the course of this semester.
+This website will include my own data related to Kinesiology (charts, video analysis, and graphics) based on some computer applications and techniques that I have learned over the course of this semester.
 I hope you enjoy!!

 ### My story

 I am a 4th year Kinesiology student who enjoys exercising and playing sports!!
-I like to used to dance competitively for 11 years but I have found myself enjoying squash and volleyball more nowadays.
+I used to dance competitively for 11 years but I have found myself enjoying squash and volleyball more nowadays.
 In my free time, I like to find new places to eat, drink coffee, and take pictures of everything and anything.
 I love going hiking in the mountains during the summer time so I am excited for the weather to get warm again.
 I also love [cats](https://www.nationalgeographic.com/animals/mammals/facts/domestic-cat) and hope to own one in the near future!!